espena/sosicon/README.markdown

 ## Build from source code

 ###Linux/OS X
 You need g++ to compile Sosicon.
-To build from source code, check out the git repository, enter the src directory and run `make` and then `make install`.
+To build the command-line version from source code, check out the git repository, enter the src directory and run `make` and then `make install`.
 There's no `configure` yet.
-On 32-bit Linux systems, the binaries will be output to [bin/linux32](https://github.com/espena/sosicon/tree/master/bin/linux32).
+On 32-bit Linux systems, the binaries will be output to [bin/cmd/linux32](https://github.com/espena/sosicon/tree/master/bin/cmd/linux32).
-On 64-bit Linux systems, the binaries will be output to [bin/linux64](https://github.com/espena/sosicon/tree/master/bin/linux64).
-On OS X, the binaries will be output in <em>[bin/osx](https://github.com/espena/sosicon/tree/master/bin/osx)</em>.
+On 64-bit Linux systems, the binaries will be output to [bin/cmd/linux64](https://github.com/espena/sosicon/tree/master/bin/cmd/linux64).
+On OS X, the binaries will be output in <em>[bin/cmd/osx](https://github.com/espena/sosicon/tree/master/bin/cmd/osx)</em>.

 If you run `make install` after building the source, the executable will be copied to $INSTALL_PATH, or default to `/usr/local/bin/sosicon`.